Nearshoring Mexico: The strategic shift transforming global business

 Emilio Beteta

-In recent years, the concept of nearshoring, particularly nearshoring to Mexico, has become increasingly prominent, with the COVID-19 pandemic accelerating its adoption.
+In recent years, the concept of nearshoring, particularly nearshoring Mexico, has become increasingly prominent, with the COVID-19 pandemic accelerating its adoption.
 The nearshoring market is substantial, with the global nearshore outsourcing market valued at approximately $90 billion in 2023, and Mexico is capturing a significant portion of this growth.

 The country's nearshore business has been estimated to be worth over $20 billion annually, driven by its strategic location, competitive labor costs, and highly skilled workforce.
 But what exactly is nearshoring, and why is Mexico emerging as a key destination?

-What is Nearshore Mexico?
+What is Nearshoring Mexico?

 Nearshoring is the practice of relocating business processes or services to a neighboring country, typically one that shares a time zone or has a similar cultural alignment.
 Nearshore Mexico specifically refers to U.S. and Canadian companies outsourcing or establishing operations in Mexico.
 This strategy contrasts with offshoring, where businesses move operations to distant locations, often in Asia or Eastern Europe.